s6-twitter-clone/.github/profile/README.md

 ## Architecture
 Twiddit is built using a microservice architecture and uses the [Event-Carried State Transfer](https://martinfowler.com/articles/201701-event-driven.html) pattern.

 This means that each service stores a copy of the data they need.
-Date is owned by a single service and data can only be updated by the service that owns it.
+Data is owned by a single service and data can only be updated by the service that owns it.
 When a piece of data changes an event is sent containing the new data.
 Services can subscribe to specific events and update their internal copy of data when an event comes in.

 Below you can see the C2 diagram for Twiddit which showcases the different services.

 ![architecture](https://github.com/s6-twitter-clone/documentation/blob/master/images/diagrams/architecture.png)

 ## Structure